-Anna Kavanaugh is an American author from the northwestern state of Oregon in the Pacific Northwest where she was raised and still currently resides.
+Anna Kavanaugh is an American writer from the state of Oregon in the Pacific Northwest where she was raised and still currently resides.
 It is here she is surrounded by the wildlife and natural tranquility she loves.
 She is the President/CEO of Living Eden Media, LLC and also Founder/Director of The Anna Kavanaugh Charitable Foundation.
-Her work has foremost achieved recognition for its subtle proclivity in the challenging of contemporary dogma through intrepid storylines guaranteed to draw debate.
-Noted for her experimentally driven fiction, meticulous dedication to research, and the hybridization of genre, she is described as a bold force in provocative storytelling through innovative and magnetic prose.
-In the early years of her career, fans affectionately coined the phrase "The Kavanaugh Klinch" as a commonly understood terminology when discussing her novels.
+Her work has achieved recognition for its challenge to contemporary idealogies through intrepid storylines that draw debate.
+Noted for her experimentally driven fiction, meticulous dedication to research, and the hybridization of genre, she is described as a bold and unique force in provocative storytelling through innovative and magnetic prose.
+In the early years of her career, fans affectionately coined the phrase "The Kavanaugh Klinch" as a commonly understood terminology when reading and discussing her novels.

-She retired in 2008 to focus more on her personal life while pursuing other creative endeavors and areas of academic research after having authored six novels, namely, The Cord of Callows, (the original version pre-trilogy), The Bridemaker's Son, Beneath The Paper Truss, Absolution's Child, Dea'Jamerias, and Multnomah, Story of a Maiden.
+She retired from novel writing in 2008 to focus more on pursuing philanthropic work along with other creative endeavors and areas of academic research.
+Anna has so far authored six novels, namely, The Cord of Callows, (the original version pre-trilogy), The Bridemaker's Son, Beneath The Paper Truss, Absolution's Child, Dea'Jamerias, and Multnomah: Story of a Maiden.
 In addition to her own work as a novelist, she has been in demand as a ghostwriter for other established authors and autobiographers, this being work from which she personally derives much fulfillment.
-She resurfaced from retirement in 2011 when commissioned to pen the expanded trilogy series for The Cord of Callows, divided namely in volumes Provenance, CREED, and Covenant.
+She resurfaced from retirement in 2011 when commissioned to pen the expanded trilogy series for The Cord of Callows, divided namely in book volumes Provenance, CREED, and Covenant.
 Since then, she has also branched into visual storytelling and journalism.